nus-cs2113-AY1920S2/tp/docs/team/deetomok.md

 [code contribution](https://nus-cs2113-ay1920s2.github.io/tp-dashboard/#=undefined&search=deetomok).

 #### Enhancements implemented
-In this project, I added the portion of Controller, Person, JUnit test, Logging, some commands and some exception classes.
+In this project, I added the portion of Controller, Person, JUnit test, Logging, some commands (Mark as Done, View, Helping and Clear) and some exception classes.

+##### Mark as Done Command
+* What it does: This command allows users to mark modules that have been added to their module plan as done.
+In doing so, it stores the grade of the module.
+This is essential for the calculation of the user's CAP and amount of completed credits.
+* Justification: In a Module Management application, it is important for users to keep track of which modules they have completed, its respective grades, and which modules in their module plan they have yet to finish.
+If the user fails the module, the fail grade is added to cap, but the credit of that module is not added to the completed credit of the user.
+Furthermore, if the user incorrectly enters the grade of the module when using this feature, the user can simply re-enter this feature with the updated grade to change the grade of the completed module.
+* Highlights: Implementation was challenging because there are multiple different scenarios to consider for when a user wants to use this feature, and when implementing this feature, we must be clear of what to change and add into the user's data.
+Some scenarios considered include:
+    * User fails a mod, we have to allow them to add the same module again, as in reality they must re-take the module.
+    * User marks a module as done, but entered an incorrect grade, and has to update the done module's grade

 ##### Controller
 * What it does: When a user inputs a command line,
 * Justification:
 * Highlights:

-##### Commands
-- Mark as Done Command
-- View Command
-- Helping Command
-- Clear Command

 ### Contributions to documentation:
 * Added table of contents for the User Guide ([#133](https://github.com/AY1920S2-CS2113-T15-3/tp/pull/133/files))